alos-source/psTranslateExcel/README.md

 ## Example
 The following example shows how to call the script with the appropriate parameters:
         TranslateExcelColumn -ExcelFilePath "C:\myfile.xlsx" -SheetIndex 1 -SourceColumn "A" -TargetColumn "B" -APIKey "YOUR_API_KEY"

+## Note
+Please note that the script uses the DeepL API and therefore may transfer data over the Internet.
+Make sure that you are aware of what data is being transferred and that you agree with the privacy policy of the DeepL API.